navidrome/website/content/en/docs/usage/security.md

 When externalized authentication is enabled, Navidrome currently does not disable the other authentication methods.
 This could potentially create an HTTP Parameter Pollution vulnerability if the reverse proxy is misconfigured, or due to a bug or oversight in Navidrome.

-You should make sure that the reverse proxy user header is always set for requests against protected endpoints.
+You should make sure that the authenticated user header is always set for requests against protected endpoints.
 As a rule of thumb, for an externalized authentication setup, the only endpoints that are not protected are `/rest/*` (depending on whether your proxy can handle the subsonic authentication scheme) and `/share/*`.

 ## Transcoding configuration